A recursive method for the oddness of the number of set-valued tableaux: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Yasuhiko Yamada for providing helpful discussions and encouraging us.
-We are also grateful to Takeshi Ikeda for very informative opinions and advice.
-We thank Travis Scrimshaw for reading our manuscript in such detail and providing very beneficial suggestions.
+The authors would like to express their sincere gratitude to Yasuhiko Yamada for valuable discussions and constant encouragement throughout this work.
+They are also deeply indebted to Takeshi Ikeda for insightful comments and helpful advice.
+Special thanks are due to Travis Scrimshaw for carefully reading the manuscript and offering many constructive suggestions that greatly improved the presentation.
 This work was supported by JST SPRING, Grant Number JPMJSP2148.